daijian101/cavass/README.md

 ### Set CAVASS build path

 To use this package, Linux version of CAVASS is necessary to be installed, https://www.mipg.upenn.edu/Vnews/mipg_software.html.
 And the CAVASS package path is needed to add in the environment variables.
 If the CAVASS software is installed on the *"~/cavass-build"* path, you don't need to set the environment variable.
-Otherwise, you need to assign your CAVASS installation path before invoking any other methods in "cavass.ops".
+Otherwise, you need to assign your CAVASS installation path before invoking any other methods in " cavass.ops".

 ```
 import cavass.ops